JohnIvn/Hoshizora/README.md

 ## FEATURES

+- Book interstellar trips from a sleek and interactive interface
+- NFC/RFID card system for boarding and identity verification
+- Real-time access tracking at ports and hubs
-- Ticket purchase and management system
+- Personalized travel logs and digital credentials
-- RFID/NFC tap-to-enter integration
-- Responsive UI for both web and kiosk environments
+- Admin panel for managing planetary destinations and flight schedules
-- Admin dashboard for managing events and access control
+- High-security authorization for luxury-class and mission-specific access
-- Fast check-in/check-out flow

 ## LICENSE